agentmodels/agentmodels.org/chapters/5e-joint-inference.md

   };
 };
 var priorAlpha = function(){return 1000;};
-var prior = {utility:priorUtility, discounting:priorDiscounting, alpha:priorAlpha};
+var prior = {
+  utility:priorUtility,
+  discounting:priorDiscounting,
+  alpha:priorAlpha
+};

 // Get world and observations
 var world = makeRestaurantChoiceMDP();
 var observedStateAction = restaurantNameToObservationTime11['naive'];
 var posterior = getPosterior(world, prior, observedStateAction);

-// To get the prior, we condition on the empty list of obserations displayResults(getPosterior(world, prior, []), 'Prior distribution');
+// To get the prior, we condition on the empty list of observations displayResults(getPosterior(world, prior, []), posterior);
-displayResults(posterior, 'Posterior distribution');
 ~~~~

 We display maximum values and marginal distributions for both the prior and the posterior conditioned on the path shown above.
 To compute the prior, we simply condition on the empty list of observations.